webturtl/stats220/README.md

 # STATS220
 ## Welcome!
 **This page was made for:**
-1. My STATS 220 projects
+1. My STATS 220 projects,
 2. Memes I've created for STATS 220

 My STATS 220 repo is [here](https://webturtl.github.io/stats220/)